alanrogers/legofit/src/README.md

 to test the source file `boot.c`.
 To run all unit tests, type "make".
 This will take awhile, as some of the unit tests are slow.

+# Sort order

+Several programs require that input be sorted in some fashion.
+Problems can arise if sort order is not consistent.
+Sort order depends on locale settings, which may vary from user to user and from machine to machine.

+To ensure a consistent sort order under Unix-like operating systems (linux or osx), type "LC_ALL=C" on the same line and just before any command that sorts.
+Or put

+    export LC_ALL=C

+into the `.bashrc` file (or equivalent) in your home directory.

 # Genetic input data